 SPECULATIVE FICTION CONTEST — GUIDELINES

 Write a speculative fiction short story and possibly win a prize!
 What exactly is speculative fiction?
-It’s genre of fiction that encompasses works in which the setting is other than the real world, involving supernatural, futuristic, or other imagined elements.
+It’s a genre of fiction that encompasses works in which the setting is other than the real world, involving supernatural, futuristic, or other imagined elements.

 Make sure your story has the following components: